United States Leather Company: History

-It was originally capitalized at $130 million, approximately equivalent to $3.1 billion in 2009 dollars.
-The company was concerned, specifically, with "hemlock sole leather," which was made via a process that required extracts from large quantities of hemlock bark.
-It required two-and-a-half cords of wood to provide tannin for 100 hides.
-According to the Boston Globe the combine obtained "a proprietorship of 75% of the bark property."
+The United States Leather Company was originally capitalized at $130 million, approximately equivalent to $3.1 billion in 2009 dollars.
+The company was specifically concerned with "hemlock sole leather", which was made via a process that required extracts from large quantities of hemlock bark.
+It required two and a half cords of wood to provide tannin for 100 hides.
+According to the Boston Globe, the combine obtained "a proprietorship of 75% of the bark property."
 In assessing the importance of the combine, the Globe noted that "all red leather is hemlock leather, and oak tan is used only on union leather, which cuts a very inconsiderable figure beside the hemlock-tanned product."
 Thus, the company "will have a pretty substantial hold on the leather industry of this country."

 The company was headquartered in New York City, with strong ties to Boston (then an important leather center).
 The first president was Thomas E. Proctor of Boston, and initial financing was by New York and Boston firms.
 Edward R. Ladew was the first vice president.

 The formation of the company was seen as a reaction to problems in the tanning industry, and as a competitive move against the Chicago meat-packing interests.

 In 1905, efforts began to reorganize the United States Leather Company as a subsidiary of the Central Leather Company.
 The merger was held up by several New Jersey court injunctions.
 On September 24, 1909, the shareholders of the companies voted in favor of the merger, meeting the court's objections and completing the merger.

 In 1927, another reorganization merged the Central Leather Company into its subsidiary, and the reorganized company again took the name "United States Leather Company."

 By the early 1950s, the great majority of the timber lands in Pennsylvania and New York had been sold to large hunting clubs and State land agencies.
 In some of these transactions, where the oil, gas & mineral rights had not already been reserved, USLC reserved these rights to itself.

 In 1952, the company was liquidated, the only company of the original twelve in the Dow Jones Industrial Average to do so (as of 2007).
 Its headquarters building, then at 27-29 Spruce Street in New York, was sold.
 The first distribution to shareholders, $10/share, was made on January 31, 1952.
 Any remaining oil and gas interests were quitclaimed to its wholly owned subsidiary, Keta Gas & Oil Corporation.
 Shareholders of the United States Leather Company were granted one share in Keta for every share they held in USLC.